anp/rapidhash/README.md

 The minimum supported Rust version (MSRV) is 1.77.0.

 The rapidhash crate follows the following versioning scheme:
-- Major for breaking changes, such as hash output changes, breaking API changes, MSRV version bumps.
-When the RNG code is stabilised, major version bumps to `rand_core` will also trigger a major version bump of rapidhash due to the re-exported trait implementations.
+- Major for breaking API changes and MSRV version bumps.
-- Minor for significant API additions/deprecations.
+- Minor for significant API additions/deprecations or any changes to `RapidHasher` output.
 - Patch for bug fixes and performance improvements.

+Persistent hash output (eg. `rapidhash_v3`) are guaranteed to be stable.
+In-memory hash output (eg. `RapidHasher`) may change between minor versions to allow us to freely improve performance.

 ## License and Acknowledgements
 This project is licensed under both the MIT and Apache-2.0 licenses.
 You are free to choose either license.

-With thanks to [Nicolas De Carli](https://github.com/Nicoshev) for the original [rapidhash](https://github.com/Nicoshev/rapidhash) C++ implementation, which is licensed under the [BSD 2-Clause license](https://github.com/Nicoshev/rapidhash/blob/master/LICENSE).
+With thanks to [Nicolas De Carli](https://github.com/Nicoshev) for the original [rapidhash](https://github.com/Nicoshev/rapidhash) C++ implementation, which is licensed under the [MIT License](https://github.com/Nicoshev/rapidhash/blob/master/LICENSE).

 With thanks to [Justin Bradford](https://github.com/jabr) for letting us use the rapidhash crate name 🍻